uduma-sonia/project-phoenix/README.md

 ## Recipe

 - Image upload
-- Image overlay carousel
 - Recipe group
 - Recipe review system, star rating
-- Allow room for more sections to be added to recipe
-- Turn the input fields to resizable textareas
 - Save recipe

 ## Travel planner